muraduiurie/dataiku-assessment/README.md

 ## Build Automation
-Dockerfiles are provided for both the frontend and backend components, streamlining the containerization process.
+Dockerfiles have been provided for both the frontend and backend components, streamlining the containerization process.
 Continuous Integration and Continuous Delivery (CI/CD) processes are automated via GitHub Actions, triggered upon each commit to the main branch.
 ![img_1.png](images/img_1.png)
-This automation pipeline, defined in `.github/workflows/build-and-push.yaml`, builds Docker images and pushes them to a container registry, facilitating consistent deployment.
+This automation pipeline, defined in `.github/workflows/build-and-push.yaml`, builds Docker images and pushes them to my container registry (`docker.io/muraduiurie`), facilitating consistent deployment.

 ## Deployment Strategy
-Deployment is achieved using Helm charts and automated through ArgoCD, enabling synchronized deployments to a personal Kubernetes cluster.
+Deployment is achieved using Helm charts and automated through ArgoCD deplpyed on the Kubernetes cluster, enabling synchronized deployments.
 ArgoCD ensures continuous synchronization, keeping the deployed application in its desired state.

 ![img_3.png](images/img_3.png)

-The Helm chart, located in charts/dataiku, provisions the following Kubernetes resources:
+The created Helm chart, located in `charts/dataiku`, provisions the following Kubernetes resources:

 - **Frontend Deployment**: Two pods for frontend redundancy and load balancing.
 - **API Deployment**: Two pods for backend redundancy and load balancing.